Green-Software-Foundation/carbon-ci/samples/carbon-ci-pipeline-demo.md

 - GitHub account
 - [WattTime Pro License](https://www.watttime.org/get-the-data/data-plans/) or [ElectricityMaps Key active in the regions of the demo deployment](https://api-portal.electricitymaps.com/)

-If you do not have a WattTime Pro License nor an ElectricityMaps Key, contact Open Technology team at Avanade at ospo@avanade.com .
+If you do not have a WattTime Pro License nor an ElectricityMaps Key.
 ## 1. Set up GitHub Repository and GitHub Secrets

 - You need a GitHub repository to run the demo in, see the [official Github Documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo) for the steps.